Major cleanup underway after storm batters Northeastern US, knocks out power and floods roads

-PORTLAND, Maine — (AP) — Utility crews worked Tuesday to restore power to hundreds of thousands of customers in Maine and some rivers continued to rise in New England following a powerful storm that hit the northeastern U.S., drenching communities and bringing windspeeds over 60 mph (96 kph) in some areas.
-At least four people were killed.
+PORTLAND, Maine — (AP) — Utility crews worked Tuesday to restore power to hundreds of thousands of customers in Maine and some rivers continued to rise following a powerful storm that hit the northeastern U.S., drenching communities and bringing windspeeds over 60 mph (96 kph) in some areas.
+At least five people were killed.

-“We anticipate a multi-day restoration effort involving hundreds of line and tree crews,” Central Maine Power, the state's largest utility, posted online Monday night.
+“It was pretty loud, the wind was pretty strong, branches are breaking, things are flapping outside,” said Drew Landry of Hallowell, Maine, who lost power and was looking at a street that was under water Tuesday.
+“All the basements are pretty much flooded.”

 Many communities were saturated, with some getting well over 3 inches (7.6 centimeters) of rain during the storm.
 Some towns in Vermont, which had suffered major flooding from a storm in July, were seeing more flood damage.
-Some school districts remained closed in the region Tuesday.
+Some school districts remained closed Tuesday.

+Hallowell, just south of the state capital of Augusta, is along the Kennebec River, which was well over flood stage and still rising.

+Nathan Sennett, a cook at the Quarry Tap Room in town, was wading through hip-deep water to move furniture from a flooded patio and deal with a change in holiday-related business.

 More than 5 inches (13 centimeters) of rain fell in parts of New Jersey and northeastern Pennsylvania, and parts of several other states got more than 4 inches (10 centimeters), according to the National Weather Service.
 Streets were flooded in some communities.
 Wind gusts reached nearly 70 mph (113 kph) along the southern New England shoreline.

+In New Jersey, a house surrounded by floodwaters caught fire Tuesday morning in Lincoln Park and was engulfed by flames.
+Firefighters were unable to get to it.
+Police said the house was unoccupied.

-Maine Gov. Janet Mills delayed the opening of state offices until midday Tuesday to allow time for power restoration and cleanup efforts from the storm, which took down many trees and closed roads.
-One office building in Augusta will remain closed to remove scaffolding damaged by the storm.
+Maine Gov. Janet Mills closed state offices Tuesday to allow time for power restoration and cleanup efforts from the storm, which took down many trees and closed roads.

-“If you must travel, please exercise caution and be sure to provide plenty of room for emergency first responders and for crews that are restoring power and clearing roadways," Mills said in a statement urging people to stay off the roads, if possible.

-Maine had over 430,000 customers without power as of early Tuesday, half of its utility customer base, according to Poweroutage.us.
+“We are expecting a multi-day recovery effort at this point," she said, encouraging people to stay off the roads.

+Pete Chagnon, 75, in Oxford, Maine, helped a couple of people remove a tree that was blocking a road, one of many that had fallen in his neighborhood.
+He moved there in 2015 from Burlington, Vermont.

 Some rivers in the region crested.
 The Androscoggin River in Rumford, Maine, reached a maximum stage of 22 feet (6.7 meters) in a 24-hour period ending early Tuesday, the National Weather Service said.
 Flood stage is 15 feet (4.6 meters).
 The river was expected to fall below flood stage Tuesday afternoon.

-The Kennebec River at Augusta was at 20 feet and still rising.
-It was expected to reach a crest of 25 feet Thursday evening, the weather service said.
-Flood stage is 12 feet.
+The Kennebec River at Augusta was expected to reach a crest of 25 feet (7.6 meters) Thursday evening, the weather service said.
+Flood stage is 12 feet (3.6 meters).

-Three people were rescued from a home in Jamaica and another in Waterbury when that person’s vehicle was swept away by floodwaters, said Vermont Public Safety Commissioner Jennifer Morrison at a press conference with the governor.
-Several shelters were set up.

-A numbers of roads were also closed around the state due to flooding, including in Londonderry and Ludlow, the southern Vermont communities that were hit hard by flooding in July.
+Police in the central Maine town of Fairfield along the river issued a voluntary evacuation order for some areas.

+“I just don't want to go through what we went through again,” said Karen Williams, owner of Woodbury Mountain Toys, which flooded in July.
+The business relocated across the street and reopened in October.
+“People are just opening up again.”

+Williams' new location is about a foot higher.
+This time, she just got a couple of inches of water in her basement, and a pump worked to get it out.

-“Although there will be damage to infrastructure, homes and businesses, we do not expect this to be the same scale as July,” said Gov. Phil Scott.
+“Although there will be damage to infrastructure, homes and businesses, we do not expect this to be the same scale as July,” Vermont Gov. Phil Scott said.
 “That being said, some of the places that were impacted in July are currently experiencing flooding once again.
 So for them, this is July and it’s a real gut punch.”

+Authorities in northwestern Connecticut said they responded to numerous accidents Tuesday morning as roads drenched from Monday’s rain froze and created slippery conditions.

+But elsewhere, as rain and river levels rose, so did the temperatures Monday, setting some records.
+It reached 62 degrees in Concord, New Hampshire, breaking the record of 59 set on Dec.
+18, 1928, the National Weather Service said.
+It got to 59 degrees in Portland, Maine on Monday, topping the record of 53 degrees set on Dec.
+18, 1996.

 Early in the storm, the weather service issued flood and flash-flood warnings for New York City and the surrounding area, parts of Pennsylvania, upstate New York, western Connecticut, western Massachusetts and parts of Vermont, New Hampshire and Maine.